 Most genital warts are caused by a viral infection, which means that they can’t be treated with antibiotics (antibiotics are only effective against bacterial infections).
-The virus in question is the human papilloma virus (HPV), of which there are more than 100 different types.
+The virus in question is the human papilloma virus (HPV), of which there are more than 100 different types (i).

-Around 30 of these HPV types can live in and around the genital and anal areas, but the majority of genital warts – about nine out of 10 – are caused by HPV types 6 and 11.
+Around 30 of these HPV types can live in and around the genital and anal areas (ii), but the majority of genital warts – about 95 per cent or more – are caused by HPV types 6 and 11 (iii).
 Other types of HPV are responsible for common warts, which most often develop on the hands or knees, and verrucas (warts on the soles of your feet).